RubyCrypto/rbnacl/README.md

 NaCl puts cryptography on Rails!
-Instead of making you choose which cryptographic primitives to use, NaCl provides convention over configuration with the specific bits and pieces you need to keep data both confidential and prevent tampering.
-These cryptographic primitives have been assembled into high-level, easy-to-use APIs which are designed to be hard-to-attack in ways libraries like OpenSSL are not.
+Instead of making you choose which cryptographic primitives to use, NaCl provides convention over configuration in the form of expertly-assembled high level cryptographic APIs that ensure not only the confidentiality of your data, but also detect tampering.
+The result is high-level, easy-to-use APIs which are designed to be hard-to-attack by default in ways libraries like OpenSSL are not.

 This approach makes NaCl a lot closer to a system like GPG than it is to the cryptographic primitive APIs in a library like OpenSSL.
 However,